Comparing Ducted Air Conditioning Vs. Ducted Evaporative Cooling

 How do they work?

 Ducted cooling systems need to have all doors, windows and any seal or cracks to be closed and filled in.
 Any air escaping the home makes it harder for the ducted unit to work.
-Everytime you open a door that pocket of air the air conditioner just cooled will escape outside and it will have to cool all the hot air that came inside, making it work harder than it should be.
-This then can lead to higher costs because you will have your unit running longer than it needs to be because you don’t feel like the room is cooling down.
+Every time you open a door, cooled air escapes and hot air enters the room.

 Evaporative air conditioning units are much simpler to run and more family friendly.
 The most efficient way for an evaporative system to run is to allow for a few doors and/or windows open in the house to allow for old air to pass out and new air to floor in through the evaporative pads on the roof.
 The doors and/or windows that you have open must be as far from the vents as possible to allow for a good flow of air in the house.